MerelyLogical/arithmetic-testbench/README.md

 - [x] fix error events at the start of each run
 - [x] ModelSim doesn't work with `test_wrapper`. ~How to include other files?~
 - [x] Separate avalon slave from main testbench
+- [x] Improved PLL reconfiguration granularity
+- [ ] Figure out if the issue with adder in Qsys is with the delay or something else.

 # Low priority
 - [ ] Upgrade PLL config class to python3
-- [ ] Method to determine DUT delay
+- [x] Method to determine DUT delay
 - [ ] Consider regular AXI bridge vs lightweight bridge
 - [ ] Investigate interesting warning from Quartus
 - [ ] Write to `/dev/leds` and stuff for coolness